Boston Harbor Cruises and Tours

 Most Harbor cruises last from about 45 minutes to 2 or 3 hours.
 This means that even if you only have a small amount of time, you may still be able to fit one into your schedule.

-Many Boston Harbor cruises depart from convenient Downtown Boston wharves, while others leave from nearby Fan Pier across Fort Point Channel, easily reached by walking over the Moakley Footbridge.
+Many Boston Harbor cruises depart from convenient downtown wharves, while others leave from nearby Fan Pier across Fort Point Channel, easily reached by walking over the Moakley Footbridge.

 BHC is now the largest private operator of passenger vessels in the United States, as well as in Boston.
-You'll see their cruise boats everywhere!
+You'll see their cruise boats everywhere in the harbor.

 Historic Sightseeing Cruise